Puppy Pads - Ultimate Pee & Potty Training Pads for Dogs in Australia

 When a puppy seems to be urinating all the time, it's time to consult with your veterinarian about possible issues.

 Has your senior dog experienced health issues that make going outdoors to the bathroom difficult?
 Perhaps the stairs are too complex for his weak joints, or he can't hold it all night.
 Many medical issues might disrupt your senior dog's bathroom habit.
 In certain situations, indoor potty training with a pee pad may be the solution to accidents in the house and painful journeys outside.

 The true secret is to choose something that your dog will use.
 Certain surfaces generate preferences in dogs.
 For example, if your dog has spent his entire life going to the potty on grass or concrete, that may be the only surface he feels safe utilising.
 It may take some time and care to transition him to litter or potty pads.

 There are two approaches to this problem.
 The first step is to take a puppy training pad, or whatever you're using indoors, outside and set it in your dog's typical toilet location.
-This will help him connect the new surface to the old behaviour and make things go more smoothly inside.
+This will help him connect the new surface to the old behavior and make things go more smoothly inside.
 The second method entails bringing the outdoor surface inside.
 You may, for example, put a piece of sod or a tiny patio tile in your dog's indoor potty area to give him an idea of what you expect.